How to Configure a Cisco Switch using GNS3 Basically

 IT# wr

-To assign IP addresses to switches, you must configure the VLAN’s management interface.
-Execute the following command to assign an IP address to the default VLAN1.
+To assign an IP address to switches, you must first configure the VLAN interface.
+For example, if you want to assign an IP address to the default VLAN1, please use the following command.

 IT# conf t